Hogmanay 2019 WHO were informed of cluster of cases of Pneumonia of unknown cause in Wuhan city, Hubei province, China.

 Cruise ships including the Diamond Princess in Japan (over 700 cases) and the Zaandaam were particularly hard hit.

-Binds to ACE2 – potentially explaining particular susceptibility among people with hypertension and Africans (nearly double rate of whites) and Asians (although Indian rates lower than Bangladeshi/Pakistani).
+Spike (s) protein binds to ACE2 receptors, primary role of which is to convert AntiThrombin-II into AT-1,7, controlling heart rate, hypertension, vasoconstriction, sodium retention, oxidative stress, inflammation, and fibrosis, as well as enhancing baroreceptor sensitivity.
+ACE2 variability across populations potentially explaining particular susceptibility among people with hypertension and Africans (nearly double rate of whites) and Asians (although Indian rates lower than Bangladeshi/Pakistani).
 Rates among Chinese females actually lower than among Whites!
 [UK data]

 At least 3% of severely affected people have known or previously unrecognised genetic defects in type 1 interferon production (especially TLR3 and IRF7 which amplify production).

 Risk of “critical illness “ from COVID-19 RR 1.44 if overweight, 1.97 if obese.
 UK OpenSAFELY analysis.
 Death 1.27 if BMI 30-39, 2.27 if BMI>40.
 ACE-2 higher in obese.
 Plus different immune responses and challenges to ventilate.

 London has double the age standardised mortality of any other part of the UK (Birmingham next), as high as 144 per 100 000 in Newham.
 Glasgow’s rate is about 80 [UK data].

 Diabetes, cancer and poorly controlled asthma associated with death in primary care records study.
 Residential care homes, health care workers, social deprivation, Black/Asian groups also seem to be particularly at risk of death.